 - The BCC Federation’s basis of faith is built on the Bible as the Holy Scriptures, given by inspiration from God, containing everything people need for their salvation, and with the Bible as the only authoritative scripture.

-- We believe in God the Father almighty, creator of heaven and earth.
+- We believe in God the Father, the Almighty, the creator of heaven and earth.

 - We believe in Jesus Christ, the only begotten Son of God, born of the Father before time, conceived by the Holy Spirit and born into the world of the Virgin Mary.

-- We adhere to the Apostles’ and Nicene Creeds.
+- We adhere to the Apostle’s Creed and the Nicene Creed.

 Our basis of faith is further based on the teachings, values and Christian content that Johan O. Smith represented.